simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 Pure functions is one key concept of functional programming.
 The opposite of pure functions are impure functions.
 An impure action is for example manipulating a variable outside of the method.
 A pure function in contrast does take an input and produces an output.
 They do not rely on global state or variables outside of itself.
 They operate independently from the state outside of the function [1].
 A pure function always produces the same output for the same input.
 The shared state of a function is any variable, object or memory that exists in shared scope [2].
 Removing the shared state a layer reduces the complexity by focusing only on what is given and how to process it [3].
 After removing the shared state, the result does not change when changing the order or timing of function calls.\
 Closures, also called first-class and higher-order functions, are functions that can take functions as an argument or return functions as result.\
-Lazy Evaluation, also called call-by-need, delays the evaluation of an expression until the value is needed [16].\
+Lazy Evaluation, also called call-by-need, delays the evaluation of an expression until the value is needed [16].
+It is a useful technique which allows the delaying of the evaluation of code until the result is required.\
 Another conpect of functional programming is immutability.
 Immutable objects can not be changed.
 A variable that has been initialized cannot be modified afterwards.
 Functional programming does not use loops, but recursion.
 Recursion is less error prone than loops, but more difficult to understand [4].\
 There are many advantages and disadvantages of functional programming.
 The readability of the code can be reduced when only using pure functions and the performance can be decreased because of immutability and recursion.
 Testing and debugging for functional programming is easier, because the pure functions do not produce changes but immutable values.
 Functions can be treaded as values and passed as parameters to functions, from which follows easier understandable code [5].